Sam Lotu-Iiga

 Peseta Samuelu Masunu "Sam" Lotu-Iiga (born 2 November 1970) is a former member of the New Zealand Parliament for the Maungakiekie electorate, having been elected in the 2008 election.
-Lotu-Iiga was one of two National Party Pacific Island MPs.
+Lotu-Iiga was one of two National Party Pasifika MPs.
 Lotu-Iiga holds the Samoan high chiefly title of Peseta.

 Early life

 Lotu-Iiga was born in Apia, Samoa in 1970.
 In 1973, Lotu-Iiga and his family moved to New Zealand as a child.
-He grew up in Mangere, South Auckland and attended Mangere Central Primary School.
+He grew up in Māngere, South Auckland and attended Mangere Central Primary School.
 He then studied at Auckland Grammar School and the University of Auckland, where he earned an MCom(Hons) and a BCom/LLB.

+He also studied at the University of Cambridge where he earned an MBA.

 Professional career

 While studying, Lotu-Iiga worked as an intern at the New Zealand Ministry of Foreign Affairs and Trade and in the Samoan Ministry of Land, Surveys and Environment.
 After graduating he joined Russell McVeagh McKenzie Bartleet in Auckland as a solicitor, working in the area of corporate and commercial law.

 Lotu-Iiga later migrated to Britain, where he worked for Bankers Trust as a financial analyst.
-While in Britain he earned his MBA from the University of Cambridge's Queens' College.
 While at Cambridge, Lotu-Iiga played rugby for the New Zealand Barbarians.
 Lotu-Iiga moved to Sydney and worked as an executive consultant with Macquarie Bank.
 Later, he returned to New Zealand to work as a management consultant and adviser.